 Falsehoods obscure and trivialize the message

-In any case, though it's true that the phenomenon of Holocaust denial is still very much with us and especially rife in the Muslim world today (see the statements of Iran's president Mahmoud Ahmadinejad), folks who are truly serious about keeping the memory of this deplorable moment in human history alive would do well to eschew participating in this self-styled "memorial chain letter," if for no other reason than that it obscures and trivializes the very message it's supposed to convey.
+In any case, though it's true that Holocaust denial is still very much with us and especially rife in the Muslim world today (see the statements of Iran's president Mahmoud Ahmadinejad), folks who are truly serious about keeping the memory of this deplorable moment in human history alive would do well to eschew participating in this self-styled "memorial chain letter," if for no other reason than that it obscures and trivializes the very message it's supposed to convey.

 Update: A new version of this rumor compounds these falsehoods by misinterpreting the abbreviation "U.K." and claiming the teaching of Holocaust history has been banned at the University of Kentucky.
 Read more...